lextoumbourou/notes/notes/reference/moocs/coursera/ml-clustering-and-retrieval/week-3.md

 * MapReduce: distribute data and each word does a subset of them, then they're combined together.
 * All counts for subset of words should go to the same machine.
-* Map words to machines with a hash function:
+* Map words to machines with a [Hash Function](../../../../permanent/hash-function.md):

   ```
   h(word index) -> machine index